v-kulikov1/histonedb_Vladimir/README.md

 ## System setup ##

-If you want to test the server on your own machine, you must make sure have all of the dependencies listed above, or if you have Ubuntu 18.04 you can follow the instructions below:
+If you want to test the server on your own machine, you must make sure you have all of the dependencies listed above, or if you have Ubuntu 18.04 you can follow the instructions below:

 1) Change file ```system_setup/db_setup_query.sql``` by replacing ```db_name```, ```db_user``` and ```pwd```
 ```